 - Reporting Structure (seniority of the manager or supervisor you report to)

 - Type of Services Offered and Size of Projects Previously Worked On

 - Level of Performance - exceeding expectations, etc.

 Be ready for anything with the interview simulator.

 IT Consultant Interview Questions

-Question: Why, in your opinion, do companies like ours seek help from outside consultants?
+Question: In your opinion, why do companies like ours seek help from outside consultants?

 Example: “There are several reasons a company like yours will seek help from an external consultant.
-People like me bring a new perspective to the situation, may have the expertise that your internal staff doesn’t, and also have the freedom to operate without any consideration of bias or company politics.
-We also bring a wealth of experience gained from other companies as well as the most up to date IT technologies, methodologies and processes that your internal staff may not be aware of.”
+People like me bring a new perspective to the situation, may offer expertise your internal staff doesn’t have, and have the freedom to operate without any consideration of bias or company politics.
+We also bring a wealth of experience gained from other companies as well as the most up-to-date IT technologies, methodologies, and processes your internal staff may not be aware of.”

 Question: What kinds of IT consulting projects have you worked on, and which of these are similar to our situation?

 Explanation: This is another general question seeking to gain a better understanding of your background.
 Typically, the client already knows this information before inviting you in for an interview.
 What they are looking to do is confirm their findings and have you present your experience in your own words.
 Again, you can use this question and your answer to drive the interview toward topics you would like to discuss.